dsyph3r/symfony2-jobeet/Symfony/README.md

 Installation from Git
 ---------------------

+We highly recommend you that you download the packaged version of this distribution.
+If you still want to use Git, your are on your own.

 Run the following scripts:

- * `bin/vendors.sh`
+ * `bin/vendors.sh` (use `--min` if you don't want all the history)
  * `bin/build_bootstrap.php`
  * `app/console assets:install web/`

 Configuration
 -------------

-Check that everything is working fine by going to the `config.php` page in a browser and follow the instructions.
+Check that everything is working fine by going to the `web/config.php` page in a browser and follow the instructions.

 The distribution is configured with the following defaults: